 To make the cinnamon buttercream frosting, you will need to start with two room temperature sticks of butter.
-Place the butter in a large bowl or stand mixer fitted with the paddle attachment.
-Next, whip the butter for a minute using a handheld mixer or the paddle.
+Place the butter in a large bowl and beat with a hand mixer for about a minute.

 Add in the powdered sugar, two tablespoons of milk (any percent works), vanilla, and cinnamon.
 Mix on low speed until the frosting comes together.
 Continue to mix, increasing the speed until the frosting is smooth.

 If the frosting is too thick, you can add another tablespoon of milk until desired consistency is reached.